apptainer/singularity-userdocs/security.rst

 .. note::

-    Please see the :ref:`Fakeroot feature <fakeroot>` which is a secure option for admins in multi-tenant HPC enironments and similar usecases where they might want to grant a user special privileges inside a container.
+    Please see the :ref:`Fakeroot feature <fakeroot>` which is a secure option for admins in multi-tenant HPC environments and similar use cases where they might want to grant a user special privileges inside a container.

 Container Library
 *****************